Skip to Content

 Also crazy cheap.

 We go out to dinner every Friday night because I boycott the kitchen (mostly I boycott dishes but you get the idea).
 Anyway.
-We were out to dinner and Evan always ends up across the table from me.
+We were out to dinner and my smallest kiddo always ends up across the table from me.

 Sloppy Joes on Homemade Brioche Buns